D0CTOR-ZED/GenMogrify-docs/README.md

 #### GEN_MOG_COMMENT:

 Comments are text strings prefixes with a hash (`#`), double-slash (`//`), or slash-asterisk (`/*`).
-They can be included in an array of gen mog objects if desired.
+They can be included in the GEN_MOG_DATA if desired.

 `"# comment"` | `"// comment"` | `"/* comment */"`